Business Tangible Taxes

 BY MAIL:

-- Enclose the quarterly coupon with your check payable to City of Providence in an envelope provided with your bill for automated processing.
+- Enclose the quarterly coupon with your check payable to City of Providence in the envelope provided with your bill for automated processing.
 If you don’t have a coupon, mail the payment to City Hall (see below).

 - You can also mail your payment to Tax Collector, City Hall-Rm 203, 25 Dorrance Street, Providence, RI 02903.